Quantum X align

 • nanoConnectX

-nanoPrintX is the print project development software for the Aligned 2-Photon Lithography machine Quantum X align.
-Its user friendly tree node organization guides in a few simple steps to print projects for aligned prints on optical fibers, on photonic chips and other pre-patterned substrates.
+Structures ranging from the submicron to the millimeter scale can be fabricated using nanoPrintX.
+Its easy-to-use tree node organization guides you in a few simple steps to set up print projects for aligned prints on optical fibers, on photonic chips and other pre-patterned substrates.

 • Intuitive organization of all print relevant operations in a tree node